How to Use the Command 'pamflip' (with Examples)

 Explanation:

-• -rotate90|180|270: This argument specifies the degree of rotation.
-You can choose between 90, 180, or 270 degrees.
+• -rotate90|180|270: This option specifies the degree of rotation.
+You select either 90, 180, or 270 degrees to rotate counter-clockwise.

-Use case 2: Flip left for right
+Use case 2: Flip Left for Right

 Code: